1921 Persian coup d'état: Gilan campaign

 The campaign on the Republic of Gilan was taken in early July 1921, by the main Cossack force, led by Vsevolod Starosselsky.
 Following a gendarme operation, led by Habibollah Khan (Shiabani), they cleared up Mazandaran and moved into Gilan.
 On 20 August, ahead of the arrival of the Cossacks, the insurgents pulled out of Rasht, retreating towards Enzeli.
 The Cossacks entered Rasht on 24 August.
-Though further pursuit of the revolutionaries turned successful at Khomam and Pirbazar, they came under heavy artillery bombardment from the Soviet fleet in Caspian Sea.
+Though further pursuit of the revolutionaries turned successful at Khomam and Pir Bazar, they came under heavy artillery bombardment from the Soviet fleet in the Caspian Sea.
 First, it had been believed that the entire force of 700 men, led by Reza Khan, was annihilated in this event, though later the actual casualty rate was determined to be about 10%, with the rest of them scattering upon the bombardment.
 As a result, Starosselsky ordered an evacuation of Rasht.

 The Soviet Republic of Gilan officially came to an end in September 1921.
 Mirza and his German friend Gauook (Hooshang) were left alone in the Khalkhal Mountains, and died of frostbite.